PHLAK/Uses/README.md

 Editor
 ------

-For software development I use the [Zed code editor](https://zed.dev/) with the [Base16 Ocean](https://github.com/bswinnerton/base16-zed) theme.
+For software development I use the [Zed code editor](https://zed.dev/) with the [Catppuccin Frappé](https://github.com/catppuccin/zed) theme and [Catppuccin Icons](https://github.com/catppuccin/zed-icons).
 Zed comes with a minimal UI to help me maintain focus on the code.

 ![Zed](images/zed.png)